robotics-laboratory/cart-pole/docs/quickstart.md

 # run tests to check that everithing is OK
 poetry run pytest tests

-# to run your script (e.g. some example)
-poetry run python examples/simulation.py
 ```

 ## Foxglove
 For visualization of real time data we use [foxglove studio](https://foxglove.dev/).
-You may use our [instance](http://foxglove.robotics-lab.ru) or use docker container with server and spefic fixes.
-More information about setup [here](https://github.com/robotics-laboratory/foxglove).
-Predefined layouts are stored at this [folder](layouts).

-> TODO: add usage example (images)
+We strongly suggest to use our [instance](http://foxglove.robotics-lab.ru), but you may also setupserver with our specific fixes by yourself.
+More information [here](https://github.com/robotics-laboratory/foxglove).
+In foxglove select `Open connection` than `Foxglove WebSocket` and enter `ws://localhost:8765` (use your port) in address field.

 ## Logging
 We have convinient logging system, it may show data in real time and replay saved data in [mcap](https://mcap.dev/) format.